afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 ## Purpose and summary

+To test that:

-To test if the device works properly as a wireless gamepad in a computer.
+- the device works properly as a wireless gamepad in a computer.
+- the device can send and receive data by the means of HID feature reports.

 ## Hardware setup